-Permit-required monitoring at Storm Water Outfall 08 was conducted during all four quarters of 2019.
+Permit required monitoring at Storm Water Outfall 08 was conducted during the first, second, and third quarters of 2020.
 Activities included visual monitoring, pH evaluation, and metal analyses.
 Visual examinations showed no abnormalities based on the visual criteria described in the MSGP and pH was normal.
-All metal concentrations were below their respective IWQP in 2019.
-Sector-specific monitoring is required at this location and includes total suspended solids (TSS) and iron.
-TSS concentrations averaged 115 milligrams per liter (mg/L) for the year, which is above the benchmark level of 100 mg/L. Iron concentrations averaged 8.0 mg/L for the year, which is above the benchmark level of 1.3 mg/L. Both of these analytes have been above benchmark levels historically and are consistent with past results.
-These results are not indicative of a contaminant problem, but reflect the characteristics of storm water from this area.
-However, specific projects are planned for 2020 to reduce these levels.
+All metal concentrations were below their respective IWQP in 2020.
+Sector specific monitoring is required at this location and includes total suspended solids (TSS) and iron.
+TSS concentrations averaged 321 milligrams per liter (mg/L) for the year, which is above the benchmark level of 100 mg/L. Iron concentrations averaged 13.1 mg/L for the year, which is also above the benchmark level of 1.3 mg/L. Both of these analytes have been above benchmark levels historically and are consistent with past results.
+These results are not indicative of a contaminant problem, but reflect the characteristics of storm water from this area and the persistent drought conditions that occurred during the year.
+Specific projects are planned for 2021 to reduce these levels.

 Playa 3, the smallest playa at Pantex Plant, is approximately 54 ac and receives storm water runoff from pastureland, cultivated fields, and portions of the Burning Ground.
-No well-defined ditches feed into the playa and runoff occurs primarily as sheet-flow.
+No well defined ditches feed into the playa and runoff occurs primarily as sheet flow.
 Storm Water Outfall 07 is located within the basin and is northeast of Playa 3 between the playa and the Pantex Plant Burning Ground.
-In 2019, monitoring was conducted at Playa 3 and within the Playa 3 basin at Storm Water Outfall 07.
+During 2020, monitoring was conducted within the Playa 3 basin at Storm Water Outfall 07.
+However, due to below average rainfall, monitoring was not conducted at Playa 3 during 2020.